thirukkural2022/obedparla.com/content/posts/2019-04-06-isaac-asimov-the-quintessential-writer.md

 ---
-title: "Isaac Asimov, The Quintessential Writer."
-author: "Obed Marquez Parlapiano"
+title : "Isaac Asimov, The Quintessential Writer." author : "Obed Marquez Parlapiano" date : "2019-04-06" categories :
-date: "2019-04-06"
-categories: "books"
-tags:
+ - books
+tags : ""
-cover: "../images/iconic-isaac-asimov-image-drawing.jpg"
+cover : "../images/iconic-isaac-asimov-image-drawing.jpg"
 ---

 I discovered Asimov when I was about fourteen.
 I loved that we both shared a name, Isaac and that he pioneered the idea of robots and the three laws of robotics.
 I was struck by his genius and read a lot about him before even touching one of his books.